 - To provide a high quality early childhood development program to support the needs of children and families, the ongoing development of staff, and the education of students.

-Santa Rosa Junior College Child Development department includes five major components:
+Santa Rosa Junior College Child Development and Teacher Education department includes five major components:

 - A occupational program that prepares students through coursework and practical experience to work with young children and their families in a variety of roles and settings, and provides coursework to meet certificate, state permit, and Child Development and Early Childhood Education for Transfer Major requirements.